de4liu/home/_pages/publications.md

 ## Journal Publications

 <ol>
    <li>He Huang, Zhipeng Li, De Liu, and Hongyan Xu.
-Auctioning IT Service Contracts (2021).
+Auctioning IT Contracts with Renegotiable Scope (2021).
 Accepted at <strong>Management Science</strong>
    <a href="http://idsdl.csom.umn.edu/c/share/ito.pdf">PDF</a>, <a href=" https://ssrn.com/abstract=3910016">SSRN</a></li>
      <li>Zach Sheffler, De Liu, and Shawn P Curley.
 Ingredients for Successful Badges: Evidence from a Field Experiment in Bike Commuting (2020). <strong>European Journal of Information Systems</strong>, 29 (6), 688-703 <a href="/home/files/badges.pdf">PDF</a></li>
    <li>Zhihong Ke, De Liu, and Daniel Brass.
 Do Online Friends Bring Out the Best in Us?
 The Effect of Friend Contributions on Online Review Provision (2020). <strong>Information Systems Research</strong>, 30 (4), 1322-1336. <a href="/home/files/friendEffect.pdf">PDF</a></li>